goyashek/Flight-Delay-Prediction/README.md

 To reproduce the project:

 1. Download the dataset from the original source.
-2. Place it inside the `data/` directory.
-3. Update the notebook path if required.
+2. Update the notebook path if required.

 Example: